 After a year like this one it may feel … exhausting … to celebrate Thanksgiving.
-As we collectively hunker down for a subdued & socially distanced holiday, we at Elektra Health are stripping away the pomp to refocusing on the emotional core of the holiday: gratitude.
+As we collectively hunker down for some family and friends time, we at Elektra Health are stripping away the pomp to refocus on the emotional core of the holiday: gratitude.

 - Reduce depressive symptoms